 The Commission further finds that if the applicant and future landowners receive notification of the flood risks associated with the property, then the applicant and future landowners of the property can decide whether to implement development on the site despite the risks.
-Therefore, as discussed above, the Commission attaches Special Condition 1 to require the landowner to assume the risks of flooding hazards to the property and waive any claim of liability on the part of the Commission, and Special Condition 2 to ensure that all future owners of the property are aware of the flood hazard present at the site, the Commission's immunity from liability, and the indemnity afforded the Commission through the requirement that the applicant execute and record a deed restriction that imposes the special conditions of the permit as covenants, conditions, and restrictions on the use of the property.
+Therefore, the Commission attaches Special Conditions 1 and 2.
+Special Condition 1 requires the landowner to assume the risks of flooding hazards to the property and to waive any claim of liability on the part of the Commission.
+Given that the applicant has chosen to implement the project despite flooding risks, the applicant must assume the risks.
+In this way, the applicant is notified that the Commission is not liable for damage as a result of approving the permit for development.
+The condition also requires the applicant to indemnify the Commission in the event that third parties bring an action against the Commission as a result of the failure of the development to withstand hazards.
+To ensure that all future owners of the property are aware of the flood hazard present at the site, the Commission's immunity from liability, and the indemnity afforded the Commission, Special Condition 2 requires recordation of a deed restriction that imposes the special conditions of the permit as covenants, conditions, and restrictions on the use of the property.

+As discussed above, the project as conditioned will not eliminate all risk to life and property from flood hazards.
+However, all feasible mitigation measures necessary to minimize the flood risks have been incorporated into the project as conditioned.
 Therefore, the Commission finds that the proposed project, as conditioned, will minimize risk to life and property from hazards, consistent with Section 30253 of the Coastal Act.